alexduarte23/sred/README.md

 ## GPU Support

 SelfReDepth supports GPU accelerated computation through Tensorflow.
-To enable it you must have and NVIDIA graphics card and install the CUDA and cuDNN versions compatible with your tensorflow version.
+To enable it you must have an NVIDIA graphics card and install the CUDA and cuDNN versions compatible with your tensorflow version.

 More information on this can be found in the following links:
 - [Tensorflow webpage on GPU support](https://www.tensorflow.org/install/pip#windows-native)